-Outcome 1: Students will pass radiation therapy lecture courses.
+Outcome 1: Students will complete the program.

 The Radiation Therapy Program accreditation falls under the university’s accreditation by the Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
 This is an acceptable accrediting mechanism according to the ARRT.

 An applicant must be a graduate of an accredited Radiologic Technology program, possess a minimum of an Associate Degree from an institution that is accredited by an acceptable accrediting body according to the ARRT, and hold the professional designation of RT(R).
 Specific coursework evaluated in the application review process includes: human anatomy and physiology, mathematics (math course description should include content such as real number systems, algebra of sets, exponents, equations and inequalities, polynomial functions, graphing, radical expressions, operations, inverses of function, equations of lines and systems of linear equations, logarithmic and trigonometric functions), written communication (composition), verbal communication (communication or public speaking course), and radiation physics from radiology program (titles of physics course in radiology programs vary).

 Students who have not yet met these requirements, but are in the process of doing so may also be considered for admittance; however, acceptance will be contingent on meeting all admission requirements prior to the program’s start date.

 *PLEASE NOTE: At this time students clinical education is not available to students in New York and New Jersey based on the requirements set by those states.